-Dr. Steve Horton is beginning his third year as Executive Director of the Louisiana School for Math, Science, and the Arts.
+Dr. Steve Horton became the school's seventh Executive Director in 2016.
 He is a 1988 graduate of Northwestern State University, earning bachelor’s degrees in journalism and secondary teacher education.
 He earned the master of journalism degree in 1990 and the doctor of philosophy degree in K-12 vocational education with a minor in communication in 1998, both from Louisiana State University.

 In the Natchitoches community, Dr. Horton serves as a member of the Natchitoches Historic District Commission and has completed terms as president of the Natchitoches-Northwestern Symphony Society and the Natchitoches Historic Foundation.
 Currently, he serves on the board of directors of City Bank and Trust Co., and the NSU Foundation, and he is President of the Mystic Krewe de St. Denis.
 Dr. Horton is a member of the Basilica of the Immaculate Conception.
 In 2017, he was inducted in the Hall of Distinguished Educators at Northwestern, and in 2020, he was named Leadership Professional of the Year for the Louisiana Council for Exceptional Children.

-He and his wife, Emilyn, have two daughters: Elizabeth, a Registered Nurse who graduated from The University of Mississippi; and Mary Katherine, also an Ole Miss graduate who is pursuing a master’s degree in student affairs and higher education at Northwestern State University.
+He and his wife, Emilyn, have two daughters: Elizabeth, a Registered Nurse in Shreveport who graduated from The University of Mississippi; and Mary Katherine, also an Ole Miss graduate who is pursuing a master’s degree in student affairs and higher education at Northwestern State University.